 Cafe Melba also blows up its bouncy castle on weekends, and parents can keep your eyes on your kids in the midst of your al fresco dining.
 With a wide range of beverages, you and your child can choose from a series of indulgent milkshake flavours like peanut butter, to healthier drinks that include carrot, beet and celery juice which are quite refreshing.

-Not forgetting the special kids menu which consists of scrumptious yet, well-tailored portions of mains.
+Not forgetting the special kid-friendly menu which consists of scrumptious yet, well-tailored portions of mains.
 It comes with juice and an ice-cream, and kids get an activity sheet together with colour pencils to pass the time.

 A little-known fact about Quentin’s The Eurasian Restaurant is that it is fantastically kid-friendly, with excellent service as well as an indoor play area.
 With life-sized toy cars, slides and ball pools along with an extensive library of books, the kiddos can really go wild here while you catch up over a meal with your significant other.